ansible/vscode-ansible/README.md

 - `ansible.python.activationScript`: Path to a custom `activate` script, which will be used instead of the setting above to run in a Python virtual environment.
+- `ansibleServer.trace.server`: Traces the communication between VSCode and the ansible language server.

 ## Known limitations